 Data Management Platforms (DMPs) are traditionally thought of in terms of improving advertising effectiveness or advertising ROI, but the applications for DMPs extend far beyond the world of advertising.
-Let’s look at three ways DMPs can be applied to improve editorial strategy, consumer engagement and loyalty.
+Personalizing the content you send to your audience can have a dramatic effect on engagement and time on site.
+Let’s look at three ways DMPs can be applied to your content to improve editorial strategy, increase consumer engagement and build brand loyalty.

 As a publisher, your content development and editorial teams already have a pretty good sense of whether a story is best served by an article, video, audio, interactive experience or some combination of the above.
 They know the story and they have a good sense of the medium best suited to convey that story, but do they know the audience most likely to read – or watch or listen or explore – that story?
 And if they do, or they think they do, does your content dev team understand how that audience prefers to receive content?
 Now we’re getting into a murkier area.